 I checked out the edFirst.co.uk website and it seems to be just another directory website targeted at schools, who do little more than supply a printed version of their directory to the schools.
 After a bit of googling, I found numerous feedback from others which confirmed my suspicions and those who had paid the fee to be listed had got no work from it.

 (note since I wrote this the majority of the links I posted below stopped working and the negative reviews/comments have mysteriously been removed (no doubt due to threats and harassment from Steve Meredith), so I have removed the links)

 Other Scam Reports

 I also called the IT support company he had tried to play me off against and spoke to Tina, and she confirmed the conversation and that he had tried exactly the same thing on her, and tried to play her off on the company he had called prior to calling her.

 Needless to say I advised Dale that I would not be parting with my cash on this occasion.

 Since posting this article, I have received numerous threats and harassment from Steve Meredith (the owner) in an attempt to intimidate me into removing this post.

 Do not believe Trustpilot reviews

 I did originally post my review on Trustpilot, but sadly Trustpilot has a reputation of being biased and not very reliable, as they will gladly remove negative reviews if you pay them.
-Which is exactly what EdFirst has done, including mine and I suspect most of the positive reviews are probably fake.
+Which is exactly what EdFirst has done, including mine and many others, and I suspect most of the positive reviews are probably fake.